MetricStream/SQLBuilder/docs/Rationale.md

 core2.append("and name not null").append("and id in (?)", ids);
 ```

-The last example highlights another advantage of SQLBuilder over PreparedStatement: passing a list as a parameter value
+The last example highlights another advantage of `SQLBuilder` over `PreparedStatement`: passing a list as a parameter
-automatically replaces the matching `?` with the correct number of `?`.
-Thus, if `ids` from above is a list containing 3
+value automatically replaces the matching `?` with the correct number of `?`.
+Thus, if `ids` from above is a list
-`Long` values, the resulting SQL query for `core2` would be `"select name, age from person where age > ? and age < ? and
+containing 3 `Long` values, the resulting SQL query for `core2` would be `"select name, age from person where age > ?
-name not null and id in (?,?,?)"` (and yes: SQLBuilder is smart enough to add a space before appending further
+and age < ? and name not null and id in (?,?,?)"` (and yes: SQLBuilder is smart enough to add a space before appending
-fragments).
+further fragments).

 Both the constructor and `append` also accept a `SQLBuilder` object.
 This is useful if we create partial queries in
 other methods or need 2 queries with an identical core part: first create the core, and then create the 2 variants: